gholtzap/5g-core/README.md

 There's more detailed information on installaton located @  [docs/installation.md](docs/installation.md)

 Common Issues:
-1. `failed to solve: ResourceExhausted:` you likely need to allocate your Docker Desktop to use more RAM.
+1. `failed to solve: ResourceExhausted:` you likely need to configure your Docker Desktop to use more RAM.